Exile of Gotabaya Rajapaksa: Return to Sri Lanka

-In the midnight of 2 September, Rajapaksa arrived at Bandaranaike International Airport on SQ 468 flight belonging to Singapore Airlines.
-Rajapaksa was said to travel from Thailand to Singapore to take the flight as there were no direct flights between Bangkok and Colombo.
-After being welcomed by ministers and politicians of his party, he left the airport in a motorcade heavily guarded by armed soldiers.
-At around 00:50 SLST of the following day, he arrived at a government residence in Malalasekara Mawatha, Colombo 07.
+On 17 August, in a discussion with CNN, Sri Lanka's finance minister Ali Sabry indicated that Rajapaksa may have planned to return to the country by the end of the month, adding that such an action had been informed to the Sri Lankan government via diplomatic channels.

+In the intervening hours between 2–3 September, Rajapaksa returned to Sri Lanka, having commuted via Singapore Airlines flight SQ468 from Singapore to Colombo.
+Received at the Bandaranaike International Airport by SLPP members amidst a tight security presence, Rajapaksa was escorted by a police escort to a government residence located in Malalasekara Mawatha, Colombo 07.
+As a former president, Rajapaksa was accorded the additional privileges of security and a personal staff.

 International responses

+India

-India: On 13 July, hours after Rajapaksa fled to the Maldives, India's High Commission in Sri Lanka dismissed several reports accusing the Indian government of having facilitated his escape, deeming them as "baseless and speculative".
+On 13 July, hours after Rajapaksa fled to the Maldives, India's High Commission in Sri Lanka dismissed several reports accusing the Indian government of having facilitated his escape, deeming them as "baseless and speculative".
 In response to media queries over the ensuing political crisis, India's Ministry of External Affairs stated that it had been monitoring the situation, calling for an "early solution" based on the principles of "democratic means and values and established institution and constitutional framework", in line with India's Neighbourhood First foreign policy initiative.

 On 16 July, one day after Rajapaksa's resignation, Gopal Baglay, India's High Commissioner to Sri Lanka, called on Abeywardena as part of a goodwill overture, assuring him of India's support of "democracy, stability and economic recovery" in Sri Lanka.
 Amidst growing security concerns over the intensifying turmoil in Sri Lanka, the Indian government summoned an all-party meeting on 19 July, briefing both governing and opposition coalitions of the ensuing upheaval.

 On 20 July, the scheduled date of Sri Lanka's interim presidential election, India's High Commission categorically denied reports alleging Indian involvement in influencing the polls, branding them as "baseless and purely speculative".